Streaming Tensor Programs: A Streaming Abstraction for Dynamic Parallelism: Evaluation

 \subsection{Methodology}

-\emph{\textbf{Workload}} We use two representative layers as our workload: grouped query attention (GQA)~\cite{gqa} and MoE with SwiGLU~\cite{swiglu} experts.
-We choose these two layers because the majority of recent models~\cite{qwen3,mixtral,llama2,llama3,meta2025llama4,gemma3,deepseekmoe,gemini2.5,kimiK2,deepseekR1,deepseekV3,glm4.5,deepseekV3,hunyuanTurbos} use them as their backbone and only vary parameters such as number of heads, hidden dimensions, number of total experts, and selected experts per token.

-In the evaluation, we configure the GQA to be the same as Qwen3-30B-A3B~\cite{qwen3} and use the FlashAttention implementation~\cite{selfattentiondoesneedon2, flashattention}.
-The KV cache length for each batch is sampled from the AzureLLMInference dataset~\cite{splitwise}.
-We analyze 5,000 requests within a time window, forming batches with varying prompt length distributions.
-We then measure the standard deviation of prompt lengths in each batch and conduct experiments using batches with average, highest, and lowest variability.

-For the MoE layer, we configure it to match Qwen3-30B-A3B~\cite{qwen3} and Mixtral8x7B~\cite{mixtral} and use the expert routing data collected by running these models using a real-world request traces from HH-RLHF~\cite{hh-rlhf}.
-To select representative cases, we measure the standard deviation of expert bin counts across iterations and layers, and choose the one whose deviation is closest to the overall average.

-We write each design point using STeP's Python frontend described in \Cref{subsec:python-frontend}.
-Although we present STeP as a programming abstraction in this paper, it can also function as an intermediate representation for compilers.
-The described optimizations could be automated as compiler passes in the future.
+\emph{\textbf{Workload.}} Our workloads consist of two layers: Mixture-of-Experts (MoE) with SwiGLU~\cite{swiglu} experts and attention~\cite{attention}.
+We focus on these layers because they dominate end-to-end inference latency.
+For example, when running DeepSeek-R1 on $64\times$ B200 GPUs, attention and MoE layers together account for approximately 80\% of the total latency~\cite{yun2025new}.
+We use configurations from Qwen3-30B-A3B and Mixtral-8x7B.
+We choose Qwen3-30B-A3B because it shares a common architecture with many of the top-20 open-source models~\cite{qwen3,deepseekmoe,gemini2.5,kimiK2,deepseekR1,deepseekV3,glm4.5,hunyuanTurbos} on the LM Arena leaderboard~\cite{lmarena_leaderboard}.
+Although Mixtral is relatively older, we include it to demonstrate the impact of our optimizations across varied expert-activation patterns in MoE models.

+\emph{\textbf{Dataset}} For the attention layer, the KV cache length for each batch is sampled from the AzureLLMInference dataset \cite{splitwise}.
+For the MoE layer, we use expert-routing data collected by running the models on the HH-RLHF~\cite{hh-rlhf} request traces.\footnote{More details on the datasets can be found in \Cref{subsec:dataset-appendix} of the Appendix.}

-\emph{\textbf{Simulator Setup}} We set the bandwidth of each on-chip memory unit as 64 (bytes/cycles), which matches the configuration in existing reconfigurable dataflow accelerators~\cite{plasticine, sn40l}, which are a class of SDAs.
-The off-chip memory bandwidth is set to 1024 (bytes/cycle), assuming a HBM configuration of 32 channels.
-The HBM configuration is set to match the memory system in the latest reconfigurable dataflow accelerator~\cite{sn40l}.
-The amount of compute bandwidth (FLOPs/cycle) allocated is identical across parallel regions and experts.
+\emph{\textbf{Simulator Setup.}} We use the STeP simulator descibed in \Cref{subsec:simulator}.
+The bandwidth of each on-chip memory unit is set to 64 bytes/cycle, and the off-chip memory bandwidth is set to 1024 bytes/cycle, matching the configurations of recent reconfigurable dataflow accelerators~\cite{plasticine, sn40l}.